-MEP founder & MD Jeremy Taylor on more than 20 years of MEP, and publishing in Trinidad & Tobago
+MEP founder & MD Jeremy Taylor on over 25 years of MEP, and publishing in Trinidad & Tobago

 Caroline Taylor: How did you first become involved in journalism?

 Jeremy Taylor: By 1975, I’d done almost five years’ teaching at Fatima College in Trinidad.
 I knew that pedagogy was not my calling in life.
 I knew I had to find some other way of making a living.
 But what?
 My degree was in English, which did not qualify me to do anything except — well, teach.

 But I liked writing.
 A couple of years before, I’d been asked to fill in for the Trinidad Express’ music critic while she was on holiday.
 The editor at the time — David Renwick — must have liked the pieces I gave him, because he kept me on to write about other arts events as they came up.
 He gave me a television column to write.
 It came out on Mondays and was called “TV with Taylor” (my classes loved that, as you can imagine).
 Radio Trinidad asked me to do a weekly five-minute scripted commentary, on anything topical.

 I was still teaching, so all this stuff had to be written at night and rushed down to the Express or recorded at Radio Trinidad early next morning or during a free period.
 I never thought of making a career out of it.
 I hadn’t even heard of freelance journalism.
 But the radio journalist Clyde Alleyne told me how it was done, and persuaded me that I could do it.
 So I took the plunge: I resigned my teaching job, gave up my secure salary, and went round visiting every editor I could think of who might take material from the Caribbean.
 I just prayed it wouldn’t all end in failure and bankruptcy.

 My wife had similar feelings, I remember.